 Solvency stress is different because deterioration in asset quality becomes central.
 Losses, declining collateral values, weak recoveries, or poor earning power reduce the cushion protecting creditors.
 Capital erosion matters more than rollover continuity.
 A firm may still function for a while if funding remains available, but that does not change the fact that the balance sheet is becoming structurally unable to bear its obligations.

 Distressed selling does not settle the question by itself.
 Forced sales can happen because near-term cash must be raised immediately, which is a liquidity problem.
 But if those sales reveal losses large enough to exhaust capital, the event stops being just a funding squeeze and starts to confirm solvency failure.
-In other words, liquidation pressure can be the bridge between the two states without proving from the start that they are the same thing.
+Liquidation pressure can therefore be the bridge between the two states without proving from the start that they are the same thing.

 A liquidity crunch spreads through market functioning.
 Counterparties become cautious, short-term lenders step back, refinancing windows narrow, and ordinary intermediation stops working smoothly.
 What moves through the system is reluctance to provide balance-sheet capacity.
 The transmission channel is clogged circulation: institutions that might survive over a longer horizon still come under acute pressure because cash cannot move where it is needed fast enough.